-As one might imagine, the decision to proceed with a lawsuit is a very difficult one for anyone to make.
+As one might imagine, the decision to proceed with a lawsuit such as a personal injury case is a very difficult one for anyone to make.
 Even if you were confident that the facts of the case ensured your success, you would still require the services of an experienced attorney to protect both your legal and private interests.

 Once you have decided to pursue a case, you will expend considerable time and energy documenting information and presenting it in and out of court.
 There are few questions you can ask yourself prior to speaking with an attorney to at least get you some idea of how good a case you have, though.